 A dynasty league management platform keeping track of the many complex aspects of this way-too-involved league.

 Most fantasy football leagues are redraft leagues meaning that every year, draft order is set randomly (usually) and everyone starts with a blank slate with all players up for grabs.
-In dynasty leagues, every team owner is a GM; there's a yearly budget ($130), players have salary values and may be signed to long-term contracts.
-Contracts may they be sold, bought-out, extended and/or franchised.
-Dynasty leagues try to simulate more closely how actual NFL football teams operate.
+In dynasty leagues, every team owner is a GM; there's a yearly budget ($130) to work within, players have salary values and may be signed to long-term contracts.
+Contracts may then be sold, bought-out, extended and/or franchised.
+Dynasty leagues try to simulate more closely how actual NFL teams operate.

 I’m extremely happy with and proud of this site as it not only works well but will make things so much easier for the commissioner and for the rest of the league to get this vital information in a format that’s easy to consume and much more up-to-the minute than the bloated Excel files we were previously using.